 Dental implants at Luxdentic are proven implant systems Straumann and AnyRidge, guaranteeing the durability of implants and the effectiveness of treatment.
 Our implantologists have many years of surgical experience supported by certificates of national and foreign universities and are members of prestigious implantological associations.

 It is a kind of special screw that screwed into the jaw bone or mandible replaces the root of the missing tooth.
 It does not require unnecessary grinding and interfering with neighboring healthy teeth.

-At Luxdentic, we only use titanium and titanium-ceramic implants (Roxolid).
+We only use titanium and titanium-ceramic implants (Roxolid).
 The implant, when placed in the bone, grows together with it.
 This stage is called osseointegration and lasts about 2-3 months.

 Stages of the treatment

 The implant is implanted under local anesthesia, thanks to which the patient feels comfortable and the procedure is completely painless.

 The period of implant-to-bone growth, called osteointegration, lasts about 2-3 months, depending on whether it is barks or jaws.
 This time may vary depending on the patient’s health status, type of implant, bone quality and quantity, the implant site.

 After about 2-3 months, a crown, prosthesis or a prosthetic bridge is placed on the implant with the help of (special) prosthetic connectors.